2016 Brickyard 400

 The 2016 Brickyard 400, branded as Crown Royal presents the Combat Wounded Coalition 400 at the Brickyard, was a NASCAR Sprint Cup Series stock car race held on July 24, 2016 at Indianapolis Motor Speedway in Speedway, Indiana.
 The 23rd running of the Brickyard 400, it was contested over 170 laps – extended from 160 laps due to an overtime finish – on the 2.5 mi speedway, and was the 20th race of the 2016 NASCAR Sprint Cup Series.

 Kyle Busch scored his second career victory at the Brickyard, the race had four lead changes among different drivers and eight cautions for 31 laps, and one red flag for seven minutes and 45 seconds.

 This was the first Brickyard 400 without Dale Earnhardt Jr. since the 1999 edition and the first Brickyard 400 without an Earnhardt in the starting lineup.
 Also, this marked the final Brickyard 400 starts for 5-time Brickyard 400 winner Jeff Gordon and 2-time Brickyard 400 winner Tony Stewart.

 Report

-An advertisement for the 2016 Brickyard 400.

-Background

-Indianapolis Motor Speedway, the track where the race was held.

-The Indianapolis Motor Speedway, located in Speedway, Indiana, (an enclave suburb of Indianapolis) in the United States, is the home of the Indianapolis 500 and the Brickyard 400.
-It is located on the corner of 16th Street and Georgetown Road, approximately 6 mi west of Downtown Indianapolis.

-Constructed in 1909, it is the original speedway, the first racing facility so named.
-It has a permanent seating capacity estimated at 235,000 with infield seating raising capacity to an approximate 400,000.
-It is the highest-capacity sports venue in the world.

-Considered relatively flat by American standards, the track is a 2.5 mi, nearly rectangular oval with dimensions that have remained essentially unchanged since its inception: four 0.25 mi turns, two 0.625 mi straightaways between the fourth and first turns and the second and third turns, and two 0.125 mi short straightaways – termed "short chutes" – between the first and second, and third and fourth turns.